-ltostr converts a real matrix of integers to a string matrix of specified base.
+ltostr (long-to-string) converts a real matrix of integers to a string matrix of specified base.
 Base must be in the range 2 to 36.

 Return Value